Women's Rock n Roll Retreat 2019

 Registration begins Monday, January 7th

 "I wish Girls Rock Camp was around when I was a kid!"

-A one-of-a-kind, three-day musical adventure, Women's Rock n Roll Retreat (formerly Ladies Rock Camp) brings together women, trans and gender nonconforming folks from different walks of life and all levels of musical experience.
-In one weekend, you get instrument instruction, songwriting lessons, band practice, workshops, and the opportunity to network with other rockers from the Twin Cities — all culminating in a showcase concert of original music that YOUR band wrote at a local music venue.
+A one-of-a-kind, three-day musical adventure, Women's Rock n Roll Retreat brings together women, trans and nonbinary folks from different walks of life and all levels of musical experience.
+In one weekend, you get instrument instruction, songwriting lessons, band practice, workshops, and the opportunity to build community with other folks from the Twin Cities — all culminating in a showcase concert of original music that YOUR band wrote at a local music venue.
 It's a weekend of bonding, getting out of your comfort zone, expanding your horizons and having a TON OF FUN in a safe and supportive environment.

-If you've ever wanted to be in a band, if you've always wanted to learn an instrument or improve the skills you already have, if you'd like to have fun being creative with other women, then WRRR is for you.
-You will attend workshops related to gear, songwriting and/or social justice/media literacy AND guest artists will perform for you and answer your questions about the music business.
-Form a band, write a song, and put on a concert- in just three days!
+If you've ever wanted to be in a band, if you've always wanted to learn an instrument or improve the skills you already have, if you'd like to have fun being creative with other folks, then WRRR is for you.
+You will attend workshops related to gear, songwriting and social justice.
+Local guest bands and songwriters will perform for you and answer your questions about the music business.
+AND, you'll form a band, write a song, and put on a concert- in just three days!

-All the teachers at WRRR are professional, gigging musicians from the local Twin Cities music scene.
-Coming from a variety of different rock, pop and alternative bands, these teachers have years of playing and teaching experience, as well as many stories to share about being a rockstar.
+All the teachers at WRRR are professional musicians from the local Twin Cities music scene.
+Coming from a variety of different genres and bands, these teachers have years of playing and teaching experience, as well as many stories to share about being a musician.

 PRIOR TO REGISTERING FOR CAMP, PLEASE MAKE SURE YOU HAVE READ:

 Sunday, April 7, 2019: 10am-5pm, followed by a 5-7pm showcase open to the public!

 4948 Washburn Ave S

 Minneapolis, MN 55410